CA Best Beaches: The Ultimate Guide to California’s Most Beautiful Shorelines

 2. Laguna Beach – Orange County

 Why it’s one of the CA best beaches: Stunning scenery, charming town vibe, and incredible photo ops.
+There are also lovely art galleries to browse in town.

 3. Santa Monica Beach – One of the best beaches in Los Angeles, Ca